Itential-Pre-Builts/Kentik-REST-Example/documentation/Device Onboarding - Reset - Kentik - Example.md

+### API Links

+No API Links provided.

 ## Support

-Please use your Itential Customer Success account if you need support when using this Example Project.
+Please use your Itential Customer Success account if you need support when using **Device Onboarding - Reset - Kentik - Example**.